pmahalan/Text-Tracker/README.md

 Database workbench:
 - DBeaver <https://dbeaver.io/>

-Overcoming Challenges:
+#### Overcoming Challenges

 Getting the server-side of our application to work in conjuction with the front-end was a challenge.
 Establishing API routes and HTML routes took repeated effort and revision in order to achieve working code.

-Successes:
+#### Successes

 Through persistant trial and error, we were able to successfully (1) get the user-end webpages to work, (2) get the server-side databases and routes to work, and (3) get the user-end and server-side to work in conjunction with each-other.

 Additionally, we were able to successfully deploy our application's server to Heroku, and manage its settings within Heroku so that each push made to our Github repository re-deployed the server.
 (This saved us the time of having to manually re-deploy our application to Heroku whenever we made changes to it.)

-#### Demo
+## Demo

 ![App Screenshot](1.jpg "Picture of Website")
 ![App Screenshot](2.jpg "Picture of Website")
 ![App Screenshot](3.jpg "Picture of Website")

-#### Directions for Future Development
+## Directions for Future Development

-#### Links
+## Links

 GH pages: <https://pmahalan.github.io/Project_2/>